aws-samples/maximizing-storage-throughput-and-performance/README.md

 ## S3 Performance- Optimize the Sync command

-This exercise will use the aws s3 sync command to move 2,000 files totally 2 GB of data.
+This exercise will use the aws s3 sync command to move 2,000 files totaling 2 GB of data.

 1. In the CLI for the instance, perform the sync using 1 thread.
 Record time to complete.
   $ aws configure set default.s3.max_concurrent_requests 1